WUSTL-CSE222-FS18/studio-01-studio1_breslow_jajoo_mendez/README.md

 ***Q1.7 Briefly summarize your findings as a Designer.
 Is the customer happy with your work?
 How could it be further improved?***

+1. Customer was happy, they wanted a more of a comprehensive reward system.
+They wanted the collar to be stylish.

 ***Q1.8 Briefly summarize your findings as a Customer.
 Will the proposed solution meet your needs?
 Was it substantially different than what you may have initially envisioned?***

+We wanted a more scalable solution that could be deployed to multiple organization for optimal adoption.

 (5 minutes): Reverse roles.
 Designers and Customers: Fill in your answers to the question above.